KeltonMVP/rules/docs/factions/peaceful/ttc.en.md

 <span style="color:var(--pink);">5.17</span> Subleaders or the Leader can request proof at any time for a towed vehicle.
 If you do not have proof, you will be <span style="color:red;">sanctioned with a Faction Warn</span>.

+<span style="color:var(--pink);">5.18</span> You cannot be sanctioned by PD members as long as your siren is on and you are performing a tow.
+Do not abuse this to drive against traffic.
+In case of any complaint, you must have evidence from your perspective.

 !!! danger "Important"
     If you are reported for illegal towing and you don't have evidence, you will be sanctioned for illegal towing (<span style="color:red;">sanction: dismissal</span>).